postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 > In a production-ready implementation, you should not lock `this` but a private field.
 You can introduce this field as described in <xref:introducing-members>.
 A product-ready implementation should also wrap properties.

 [!include[Synchronized](../../../code/Caravela.Documentation.SampleCode.AspectFramework/Synchronized.cs)]

+### Specifying templates for async and iterator methods

+Instead of providing a single template method, you can provide several of them and let the framework choose which one is the most suitable.
+The principle of this feature is described in <xref:overriding-methods#async-iterator-specific-template>.
+Instead of passing a string to the second argument of `OverrideMethod`, you can pass a <xref:Caravela.Framework.Aspects.MethodTemplateSelector> and initialize it with many templates.
+See the reference documentation of <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod*?> and <xref:Caravela.Framework.Aspects.MethodTemplateSelector> for details.

 ## Overriding fields or properties